tuanphung/UIAlertControllerExtension/README.md

 #UIAlertControllerExtension
-An extension is written in Swift.
-Allow you present an alert with new UIAlertController from any ViewController quickly.
+An extension is written in Swift, allow you present an alert with new UIAlertController from any ViewController quickly.

-Support Alert & ActionSheet style.
+Support both Alert & ActionSheet style.

 ## Requirements
 - iOS 8.0+ / Mac OS X 10.9+